adamsilver/fdpb/08-an-upload-form.md

 ![on drag over](./images/08/dragover.png)

 We can achieve this by adding a class onto the drop zone when the `ondragover` event is fired.
-Similarly, we need to remove the class when the user leave the dropzone (when `ondragleave` is fired):
+Similarly, we need to remove the class when the user leaves the dropzone (`ondragleave`):

 ```JS
 Dropzone.prototype.onDragOver = function(e) {